pyblosxom/pyblosxom/docs/hacking.rst

 Updating Pyblosxom
 ==================

-Because you installed PyBlosxom with ``python setup.py develop``, when you make changes to the PyBlosxom code, they'll be available in the environment---you don't need to re-run ``python setup.py develop``.
+Because you installed Pyblosxom with ``python setup.py develop``, when you make changes to the Pyblosxom code, they'll be available in the environment---you don't need to re-run ``python setup.py develop``.